drew-royster/canvasFileSync/README.md

 ### Note

-Releases are being code signed so your personal build will not work with the built in autoupdating
+Releases are being code signed so your personal build will not work with the built in autoupdating.

 ## TODO
 - [ ] Toggle courses/folders to sync